kr-matthews/cribbage/README.md

 ### Current

 - Game-play for 2 or 3 players.
+- Computer players which make reasonalbe but imperfect decisions.
 - Local or remote play.
 - Automatic scoring of all plays, hands, etc. (no option for manually claiming points at this time).
 - A match log which records all actions taken in the match.